swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 - [Autocomplete](#auto-complete)
 - [Snippets](#Snippets)

-If you already have Neovim, Swift, and a package manager installed, you can skip down to setting up [Language Server support](#language-server-support).
-If you are skipping over the [prerequisites](#prerequisites) section, ensure that your copy of Neovim is at least version v0.9.4 or you may run into issues with some of the Language Server Protocol (LSP) Lua APIs.
+> Note: If you already have Neovim, Swift, and a package manager installed, you can skip to setting up [Language Server support](#language-server-support).
+If you are bypassing the [prerequisites](#prerequisites) section, make sure your copy of Neovim is version v0.9.4 or higher, or you may experience issues with some of the Language Server Protocol (LSP) Lua APIs.

 ## Prerequisites